mariojaspers/QuicksightAthena01/README.md

 One thing you could try is how to [Create a Story](http://docs.aws.amazon.com/quicksight/latest/user/working-with-stories.html).
 For instance you could capture a scene of the YoY trend visual, then filter to 2010 and capture another scene to highlight the drop in Feb 2010 due to the blizzard.

-Congratulations on creating your first Glue Crawlers, Athena Databases & Tables, and QuickSight Analyses and Dasbhoards!
+Congratulations on creating your first Glue Crawlers, Athena Databases & Tables, and QuickSight Analyses and Dashboards!
 You are now well versed in Serverless Analytics!

+For more tips and information about what's new in QuickSight, check out the [blog](https://quicksight.aws/resources/blog/) as well as the other [resources](https://quicksight.aws/resources/) on the website!

 # The end